Mike7154/DupCatch/README.md

 3. The tool will output a new *.apkg file into DupCatch/anki_collection which will include only notes that were modified
 4. Review the results in Anki (I recommend using the Special Fields Addon to choose whether you want tags or a full import)
+5. Tag the notes to merge fields, tags, or mark as 'not duplicate' or 'covered_by'
+ * only the merge tags are directional, and you only tag the receiving note.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>